lacchain/besu-pro-testnet/README.md

 To the fullest extent permitted by law, in no event shall The Parties Involved have any liability whatsoever to any person for any direct or indirect loss, liability, cost, claim, expense or damage of any kind, whether in contract or in tort, including negligence, or otherwise, arising out of or related to the use of all or part of The Network.

 The User understands and accepts that none of the physical and/or legal persons operating a core (validator or boot) node in The Network and, therefore, being part of the consensus protocol, is legally committed to maintain those nodes.
 When a percentage of these nodes are suddenly turned off, the network may cause iinterruptions of service.
-The User operating a regular/access node and any third party using the network through The User´s regular/access nodes understands that LACChain will not be either responsible nor accountable for any malfunction or damage caused by the disconnections of the core nodes.
+The User operating a writer node and any third party using the network through The User´s writer nodes understands that LACChain will not be either responsible nor accountable for any malfunction or damage caused by the disconnections of the core nodes.

 The User will not run any application or solution in The Network when The Network is a necessary component for the either application or the solution.

 The User will not run any application or solution nor register any information or data in The Network that incurs illegal activities or practices that can be considered against the Law.

-The User must preserve the data privacy of all the physical and legal persons whose information is directly or indirectly registered in The Network through The User´s regular node.
+The User must preserve the data privacy of all the physical and legal persons whose information is directly or indirectly registered in The Network through The User´s writer node.

 The User is not allowed to promote the use of The Network for commercial or institutional purposes without including the following disclaimer: